jacktaffa/webVR/README.md

 # webVR
-Create a JS WebVR library
+The main objective of this project is programming a JS Library to allow easily creation of VR Web APP